Conditional Gradients for the Approximate Vanishing Ideal: The Oracle Approximate Vanishing Ideal Algorithm ( )

-\paragraph{While loop:} Suppose that $\partial_d \cO \neq \emptyset$, else \oavi{} terminates.
+Suppose that $\partial_d \cO \neq \emptyset$, else \oavi{} terminates.
 For each term $u\in\partial_d\cO$, starting with the smallest with respect to $<_\sig$, we construct a polynomial $g$ via a call to \cvxoracle{}.
-By Theorem~\ref{thm:certificate_polynomial}, there exists a vanishing polynomial $f$ with $\ltc(f)=1$, $\lt(f) = u$, and other terms only in $\cO$, if and only if $g$ is a vanishing polynomial.
+By Theorem~\ref{thm:certificate_polynomial}, there exists a vanishing polynomial $f$ with $\ltc(f)=1$, $\lt(f) = u$, and non-leading terms only in $\cO$, if and only if $g$ is a vanishing polynomial.
 If $g$ vanishes, we append $g$ to $\cG$.
 If $g$ does not vanish, we append $\lt(g) = u$ to $\cO$.

-\paragraph{Termination:} For bounded data $X \subseteq [-1, 1]^n$\footnote{Bounded data can, for example, be obtained via min-max feature scaling.}, the border is guaranteed to become empty and the algorithm terminates, see Theorem~\ref{thm:termination}.